airtai/faststream/docs/docs/en/rabbit/declare.md

 # RabbitMQ Queue/Exchange Declaration

-**FastStream** declares and validates all using by *publishers* and *subscribers* *RabbitMQ* objects manually, but sometimes you need to declare not-using object manually.
+**FastStream** declares and validates all exchanges and queues using *publishers* and *subscribers* *RabbitMQ* objects, but sometimes you need to declare them manually.

-This reason **RabbitBroker** provides you a methods to make it easely.
+**RabbitBroker** provides a way to achieve this easily.

 ``` python linenums="1" hl_lines="15-20 22-27"
 {!> docs_src/rabbit/declare.py !}
 ```

 These methods require just a one argument (`RabbitQueue`/`RabbitExchange`) containing information about your *RabbitMQ* required objects.
-They are declare/validates *RabbitMQ* objects and returns you low-level **aio-pika** robust objects to interact with.
+They declare/validate *RabbitMQ* objects and return low-level **aio-pika** robust objects to interact with.

 !!! tip
-    Also, these methods are indempotence, so you can call them with the same arguments multiple times, but the objects will creates just at once, next times the method will return already stored in memory object.
+    Also, these methods are indempotent, so you can call them with the same arguments multiple times, but the objects will be created once, next time the method will return already stored object.
 This way you can get access to any queue/exchange created automatically.